vishvAsa/notes/biology/organism/health/disease/infection/viral/wuhan_epidemic/Effects.md

 +++

+## Progression Overview
+- Cells invaded by Virus.
+- Viruses multiply.
+Antibodies start getting tuned to spike protein.
+- 4th or 5th day +- 2 days: First symptoms.
+Antibodies and viruses battle it out - release cytokines, resulting in fever, body ache, sore throat etc..
+- By 3rd or 4th day after this, fever usually comes down - due to the virus numbers dying down.
+(For 80% of people, this is the end of the infection effects.)
+In people who start taking steriods prematurely, this phase is prolonged.
+- For some (10-15%) people, the symptoms become severe.
+Fever comes back, or becomes higher fever.
+Cough may turn into a deep hacky dry cough.
+Chest congestion may lead to breathing difficulty.
+  - This is not due to virus or pneumonia (determined from autopsy and research).
+It is due to blood clotting in the veins, clogging blood flow.
+Hence, oxygenation is affected.
+This tendency for clotting remains for up to 3 weeks.
+  - Antibodies sensitive to the viral spike protein have begun attacking blood vessels in the lungs, intestines (hence diarrhea), liver and kidneys which have similar proteins.
+Normal smoothness of interiors of blood vessels is lost, blood cells start sticking there leading to clots.
+- In some of these people, damage accumulates until lung damage is severe - oxygenation in required.
+- Due to treatment of second phase of the disease with steroids, opportunistic infections by bacteria and fungi may happen.

 ## Duration
 - "About 80 percent of infections, according to the World Health Organization, “are mild or asymptomatic,” and patients recover after two weeks, on average."
 - Can last very long - "When I spoke with LeClerc on day 66, she was still experiencing waves of symptoms.
 “Before this, I was a fit, healthy 32-year-old,” she said.
 “Now I’ve been reduced to not being able to stand up in the shower"" [AT](https://medium.com/the-atlantic/covid-19-can-last-for-several-months-c3391bddbe6c)